zukunft/zukunft.com/docs/llm/pending_prio_2.md

 6. Scope note, not a defect. dlp is wired into the slicing and the url mapping, but no page renders prev/next links yet — the "all" version remains unpaged from the user's side.
 That is consistent with what was asked (the more link), and the frontend.md update says so.

+### start paghe data

+1. Poverty gain 34.1: it needs a tuned factor of 17.9, while the other problems need 0.10 to 2.2.
+Poverty's gain and bounds are exactly the same as populism's (34.1 / 22.73 / 51.15), and solution_prio.json notes a health/poverty swap.
+So 34.1 is probably a copy mistake.
+Only the gain factor value would change.
+2. Market power and wealth concentration loss reduction: in both, the result only restates an assumed input (the markup share, the demand share = 0.3).
+The row is formally a result, but nothing is derived.
+3. The same definitions are repeated in 7 files.
+The shared formulas, world GDP 110.047109 and world htp 1189.19 are copied into each problem file, because the importer only reads the file's own data.
+If one copy changes, the last imported file wins without any warning.
+The note on "one pair of formulas per file" in docs/llm/pending.md covers the range formulas only.
+It could be extended to these, and to the fact that the gain factors are placeholders for the missing horizon of the ranking.
+4. The 2-decimal check is too coarse for the small bounds.
+At 2 decimals, numbers such as 0.004, 0.025, -0.032 and 0.0003 are hardly checked.
+The education high bound 1.375 → 1.38 only just passes, on half-up rounding.
+5. Stale test data: src/test/php/create/test_values.php:771 still uses the old populism loss of 23.8.
+It is in-memory test data, so it doesn't break anything, but it no longer matches the start page.
+6. The formula snapshots grow with each problem file. change_formula_wf15 and del_formula_wf16 went from 48 to 156 table rows, because the formula page lists every result.
+Each further problem file adds about 18 rows to about 15 snapshots.

 ## view